 Applicants must identify as belonging to a group which is currently under-represented in the writing, publishing, gaming, and theatre industries.
-These include but are not limited to: women and non-binary writers, writers from black and ethnic minority backgrounds, working class writers, writers from areas of rural or coastal deprivation, writers who have experienced homelessness, writers who are refugees or asylum seekers, writers from LGBTQ+ communities, writers who have survived abuse, writers with disabilities, and writers with chronic health conditions.
+These include but are not limited to: women and nonbinary writers, black and ethnic minorities, working class writers, writers from areas of rural or coastal deprivation, writers who have experienced homelessness, refugee writers, writers in the LGBTQ+ communities, writers who have survived abuse, disabled writers, and writers with chronic health conditions.

-Applications close on Thursday 12th of March 2020 at midday.
+Applications closed on Thursday 12th of March 2020 at midday.
 We aim to inform successful applicants by the first week in April.

 Need more information?